xplor-pay/xplor-pay-mobile-android/KOTLIN_README.md

 When you call the startTransaction method the SDK will start guide you to the process by calling two important methods from the ClearentWrapperDataSource  :

-1. **userActionNeeded(action: UserAction)** , indicates that the user need to do an action like swiping the card, removing the card etc.
+1. **userActionNeeded(action: UserAction)** , indicates that the user needs to do an action like swiping the card, removing the card etc.
 2. **didReceiveInfo(info: UserInfo)**, this method presents different information related to the transaction.

 After the transaction is completed the delegate method didFinishTransaction(response: TransactionResponse?, error: ResponseError?) will get called.
 You can check the error parameter to know if the transaction was successful or not.